oooook0/Multi-Label-Multi-Category-Neural-Network-Classification/README.md

 # Multi-Label-Multi-Category-Neural-Network-Classification

-An example of 2 hidden layers Neural Network for Multi-Label Multi-Category Classification
+#### 0 - An example of Multi-Label Multi-Category Classification

+ the exmaple uses 2 hidden layers Neural Network

+each neural network uses rectifer unit as activation function